cplett/cplett.github.io/page/crest/4-protonation.md

 ```bash
 crest struc.xyz --deprotonate
 ```
-All possible structures are stored in `deprotonated.xyz`.
+All found structures are stored in `deprotonated.xyz`.

-Once again, determine the energetic ordering and identify the lowest structure.
+Compute the protomers for Ala-Gly and determine the energetic ordering.

 ## Combining Protonation and Deprotonation